salesforce/utam-js-recipes/README.md

 ### 1) Create a .env file

-We use a `env` file to contain the URL and authentication credentials for test environments that we use.
+We use a `.env` file to contain the URL and authentication credentials for test environments that we use.

 > Note: don't commit your `.env` files.
 Those files contain sensitive credentials.
 The repository is set up so that we don't track those files by default.